JayCeeCreates/earlygame/README.md

 ## Background

 This idea revolves around the fact that as of this writing, no such mods for early game realism are present in the Fabric mod database.
 Then I thought, "Fine, I'll do it myself."
-Moreover, it was inspired by two particular Forge mods that have the same premise, namely [No Tree Punching (1.12.2/1.15.2/1.16.5)](https://www.curseforge.com/minecraft/mc-mods/no-tree-punching) and [Natural Progression (1.14.4/1.15.2/1.16.5)](https://www.curseforge.com/minecraft/mc-mods/natural-progressions).
+Moreover, it was inspired by two particular Forge mods that have the same premise, namely [No Tree Punching](https://www.curseforge.com/minecraft/mc-mods/no-tree-punching) and [Natural Progression](https://www.curseforge.com/minecraft/mc-mods/natural-progressions).

 ## Features